 Studies have proven that spending time with Fido is good for our well-being.
 Ever notice how when you cry your dog tries to lick away the tears in an act we anthropomorphize as compassion?
+That’s not a coincidence.
+Per the good folks at FluentWoof, there are over 100 hard core sciency benefits to having a furry companion.
 If you are stressed about North Korea, for example, or because the Tetons are slated to be leveled for use as a Walmart parking lot, Fido does in fact understand where you are coming from because even a dog knows batshit crazy when he sees it.
 Just be careful not to rub his fur completely off in a moment of lunacidal self-soothing.

 Research (not sayin’ whose) has shown that this activity can improve your mental outlook and increase blood circulation to your skin.
 The resulting rosy glow easily masks the inner turmoil and angst that returns within a nanosecond of “the therapy” (yes, that’s what we’re calling it).
 It could be the most productive three minutes of the day.